ua-cms/higgscharm/README.md

     * Data: `MuonE`, `MuonF`, `MuonG`
     * Background: `DYto2L_2Jets_10to50`, `DYto2L_2Jets_50`

 Outputs will be stored at `/pnfs/iihe/cms/store/user/<your_username>/higgscharm_outputs`.

+### Postprocessing

 Once you have run the corresponding datasets for a processor, you can get the results by typing:
 ```
 singularity shell -B /cvmfs -B /pnfs -B /user /cvmfs/unpacked.cern.ch/registry.hub.docker.com/coffeateam/coffea-dask-almalinux8:latest